Tax issues on incorporation

 Hold-over relief may be claimed if the whole of the business does not need to be transferred and if certain assets are preferred to be kept outside of the company.
 The held-over gain is then set-off against the base cost of the relevant assets within the company.

 This method is useful if you want to keep a property outside of the company and prefer instead for the company to pay a rent for the property.
-This will have certain tax advantages but it is important to note that this can mean that the owner will lose entitlement to entrepreneurs' relief on the property, because the property would then be regarded as an investment property.

 Which method is right for me?